Valerie Gibson: Public engagement

 Gibson is a keen science communicator, interested in taking science to a wider range of audiences.
 She regularly discusses particle physics discoveries in the media.
 She developed the card game Hunt the Higgs and has acted as an adviser for exhibitions at the Science Museum.
 She is a patron of the Gravity Fields Festival.
 Alongside her research group, Gibson exhibited at the Royal Society Summer Science Exhibition.

 Gibson has spent her career championing women in science.
 She believes it is her duty "to encourage younger women in their careers and say ‘it is possible’".
 She has been part of the University of Cambridge's Athena SWAN and Project Juno committees.
 In 2014, the University of Cambridge were awarded the first gold Athena SWAN award.
 She won the WISE Campaign Leader Award in 2013.
 She is chair of the Institute of Physics Juno panel.
 In 2016 she launched a three-day residential program for young women interested in physics at the Cavendish Laboratory.
 In 2016 she won a Royal Society Athena Prize for increasing gender diversity in mathematics, having been nominated by the Institute of Physics.
 She was a keynote speaker at the 2018 Conference for Undergraduate Women in Physics.

-Gibson was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to science, women in science and public engagement.
+Gibson was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to science, women in science and public engagement and was awarded an Institute of Physics Honorary Fellowship in 2024.